You-Gao/Blog/_life/2024-10-25-clemon-series.md

 ## B.127.C // B.132.D
 1. All Else Is Bondage - COMPLETED: **interesting** essays on eastern metaphysics and wu wei
-2. The Enigma of I-consciousness - DROPPED: a comparative analysis of the "self"
+2. The Enigma of I-consciousness - DROPPED: a comparative analysis of the "*self*"
 3. Indian Philosophy A-Z - SKIMMED: I enjoy these viewpoints of the world
 4. Li Zhi, Confucianism and desire - DROPPED: The book doesn't interest me anymore
 5. Neo-Confucianism : metaphysics, mind, and morality - SKIMMED: historical chinese philosophers